When did you open?

 Can I adopt a dog from Shep’s Place?

 Unlike a shelter, we are not primarily concerned with finding new homes for our dogs.
 They are free to stay at Shep’s forever, if they want.
-However, we are open to placing dogs in homes, if we are sure they will be happy and well cared for.
+However, we are happy to place dogs in homes, if we are sure they will be well cared for.
 We love our dogs, and their well-being is our first priority; we would never send them to a home where they would be neglected.
 We therefore require potential adopters to fill out an application, followed by a home visit.
 We’re not looking for perfection — dogs can be happy in many different homes and situations.
 We just want to make sure that their basic needs will be met.

 If you are interested in adopting a dog from Shep’s, please go to the Adopt page and fill out an application.
 Our Adoption Coordinator will get in touch with you.